White stepped out of the bedroom, Bell's shallow breaths still lingering in his ears.

 "Is she alright?" she asked, her voice barely above a whisper.

-I nodded, then shook my head.
+White nodded, then shook his head.
 "She's… not.
 She looks completely drained.
 I don't think she's slept or eaten since yesterday."

-The words felt heavy, like jagged stones in my mouth.
+The words felt heavy, like jagged stones in his mouth.
 "Her face… it was like she had been crying for hours.
 Maybe longer."

-I sank into the nearest chair, guilt pressing down on me like chains.
+He sank into the nearest chair, guilt pressing down on him like chains.

 "But why?
 Why did this happen?
 Why… did I forget about Bell?"

-The thought twisted my stomach into knots.
-She wasn't just someone I knew—she was a part of me.
-And somehow, I let her slip away.
+The thought twisted his stomach into knots.
+She wasn't just someone he knew—she was a part of him.
+And somehow, he had let her slip away.

 She hesitated, her gaze falling to the floor.
 "I think I do… but I don't."